Medford council considering federal COVID-19 fund requests

 “The idea is so they can use these uniforms when they go out on a call, return to the station and have that uniform be washed and sanitized at the department,” Welti said.
 “In the past they did not have that, so this allows them to respond to a call and not have to worry about having contaminated clothing going back home with them.”

-Council unanimously approved last week to allocate up to $30,000 of the CARES Act funding to go towards the Fire Department for these items.
+Council unanimously approved last week to allocate up to $30,000 of the CARES Act funding to go toward the Fire Department for these items.

 Welti said he believes the state updated their guidelines on appropriate use of CARES Act funding to include distributing dollars to local schools because of pressure the state government likely felt from local governments.